 As we've mentioned before, home network-related issues like slow internet speeds and buffering video are notoriously difficult to troubleshoot and diagnose.

-This is because there are a variety of factors that can affect WiFi connectivity and it isn't always possible to get to the root cause of the problem unless support agents have useful diagnostics about the home network.
+This is because there are a variety of factors that can affect WiFi connectivity, and unless support agents have useful insights into the home network, it isn't always possible to get to the root cause of the problem.

-With a diagnostic tool like RouteThis, agents will have access to the necessary information right at the beginning of the support call so this isn’t an issue.
-But if your support team’s visibility into the home network is limited, where do you start?
+With a diagnostics and troubleshooting solution like RouteThis, agents have access to the necessary information right at the beginning of the support call, so this isn’t an issue.
+But if your support team doesn't have that visibility into the home network, where do you start?

-We've compiled a list of the top 7 questions ISP support agents should be asking to quickly and easily diagnose the most common home network/WiFi connectivity issues.
+We've compiled a list of the top seven questions ISP support agents should be asking to quickly and easily diagnose the most common home network/WiFi connectivity issues.

 Contrary to popular belief, incorrectly connected modem and router cables don't just result in no internet.
 They are often the cause of slow speeds, buffering video or other connectivity-related issues.

-As such, this should actually be one of the first questions technical support agents ask customers who call in about network related issues.
+So naturally, this should actually be one of the first questions technical support agents ask customers who call in about network-related issues.

-If a router is older than 5 years, it probably can’t handle the demands of today’s users.
-Old routers just don’t have the necessary protocols or max speeds to support online gaming, Skype sessions or streaming music and 4K videos.
+If a router is older than five years, it probably can’t handle the demands of today’s users.
+Old routers just don’t have the necessary protocols or max speeds to support online gaming, Zoom sessions, or streaming music and 4K videos.
 Plus, like most things, the quality of routers tends to diminish over time.

-If an agent has determined all wires and cables are properly connected, the next step should be to ask the customer about the make, model and age of their router to verify it can keep up with their demands.
+If you know all wires and cables are properly connected, the next step should be to ask the customer about the make, model, and age of their router to verify it can keep up with their demands.